gradle/gradle/design-docs/finding-and-using-credentials.md

             username 'user'
             password 'pwd'
         }
-        authentication(BasicAuth)
-        authentication(DigestAuth)
+        authentication {
+            basic(BasicAuthentication)
+            digest(DigestAuthentication)
         }
+    }
 ```

 ### Implementation

 - Remove the use of "all" scheme in HTTP Client, and explicitly configure the supported credential types when none defined by user
-    - Investigate whether the Kerberos and SPNEGO authentication protocols currently work with Gradle.
+    - Investigate whether the Kerberos and SPNEGO authentication schemes currently work with Gradle.
       This will guide whether we should explicitly enable them in HTTP client
-- Model an authentication protocol instance as having a single Credentials instance.
+- Model an authentication scheme instance as having a single Credentials instance.
-  We can later extend this to support multiple credentials for certain protocols.
+  We can later extend this to support multiple credentials for certain schemes.
-    - Configure the HTTPClient by supplying with the configured AuthenticationProtocol instances.
+    - Configure the HTTPClient by supplying with the configured `Authentication` instances.
-- Order of `authentication` calls is not significant: retain default ordering defined by HTTPClient (`org.apache.http.impl.client.AuthenticationStrategyImpl.DEFAULT_SCHEME_PRIORITY`)
+- Order of configuration in `authentication { }` block is not significant: retain default ordering defined by HTTPClient (`org.apache.http.impl.client.AuthenticationStrategyImpl.DEFAULT_SCHEME_PRIORITY`)

 ### Test Coverage

-- Can configure and resolve from HTTP repository using a single authentication protocol (others are _not_ attempted):
+- Can configure and resolve from HTTP repository using a single authentication scheme (others are _not_ attempted):
     - Basic Auth with password credentials
     - Digest Auth with password credentials
-- Can configure and resolve from HTTP repository using Basic & Digest authentication protocols with common password credentials
+- Can configure and resolve from HTTP repository using Basic & Digest authentication schemes with common password credentials
-    - Other protocols are _not_ attempted: can inspect the HTTP header for supported protocols
+    - Other schemes are _not_ attempted: can inspect the HTTP header for supported schemes
     - Will attempt Basic authentication only if Digest authentication fails, even if `BasicAuth` is specified first
-- All supported authentication protocols for HTTP are attempted when none explicitly specified: existing test coverage may suffice
+- All supported authentication schemes for HTTP are attempted when none explicitly specified: existing test coverage may suffice
 - Configuration failure when specifying:
-    - authentication protocol for a repository with a transport other than HTTP/HTTPS
+    - authentication scheme for a repository with a transport other than HTTP/HTTPS
-    - authentication protocol for a repository when no credentials have been specified
+    - authentication scheme for a repository when no credentials have been specified
-    - multiple authentication protocols of the same type
+    - multiple authentication schemes of the same type
     - custom credentials type or AwsCredentials for an HTTP repository

 ### Out of scope

 - Adding support or automated test coverage for NTLM, Kerberos or SPNEGO authentication
 - Exposing an NTLM-specific credentials type
-- Allowing credentials to be configured per authentication protocol
+- Allowing credentials to be configured per authentication scheme
-- Configuration of the order that authentication protocols are attempted
+- Configuration of the order that authentication schemes are attempted

 ## Story: Build author configures Basic Auth to send credentials preemptively